-21. Review of Policy
+Review of Policy

 This policy will be updated as necessary to reflect best practice or amendments made to the GDPR or DPA.
-The governors will review the policy every 2 years.

-22. The Supervisory Authority in the UK
+The Supervisory Authority in the UK

 Please follow this link to the ICO's website (https://ico.org.uk/) which provides detailed guidance on a range of topics including individuals' rights, data breaches, dealing with subject access requests, how to handle requests from third parties for personal data etc.